prometheusresearch/rios/docs/source/instrument_specification.rst

-                        be formatted as an `ISO 8601`_ extended format date and time combination (YYYY-MM-DDTHH:MM:SS). recordList      complex An array of multiple-response collections, where each element in the array is the same set of Fields being responded to multiple times. matrix          complex A multi-value grid that presents the same Fields (columns) for every record (row).
+                        be formatted as an `ISO 8601`_ extended format date and time combination (YYYY-MM-DDTHH:MM:SS). recordList      complex An array of multiple-response collections, where each element in the array is the same set of simple Fields being responded to multiple times. matrix          complex A multi-value grid that presents the same simple Fields (columns) for every record (row).
 =============== ======= ===========